easypanel-io/website/docs/05-templates/directus/index.md

 ## Description

-Directus is the world's first Open Data Platform for instantly turning any SQL database into an API and beautiful no-code app.
+Directus is the world's first Open Data Platform for instantly turning any SQL database into an API and beautiful no-code app.Directus Flows are extremely flexible and easy to configure.
+Using a simple no-code interface, you can connect any number of operations to create simple or complex workflows that execute automatically in response to a trigger.

 ## Links